beboper0/cafe-jindo/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.12.1: Jan 12, 2023 =
+- Fix: We made updates to authentication

+= 8.12.0: Jan 12, 2023 =
+- Enhancement: We updated and fixed some UI/UX elements to make MonsterInsights easier to use
+- Enhancement: We optimized our Javascript code to work better with minification plugins
+- Enhancement: We optimized our Javascript code to work better with minification plugins
+- Enhancement: We optimized the Javascript code to work nicely with minification plugins
+- Enhancement: We optimized our code to work better with PHP8

 = 8.11.0: Dec 12, 2022 =
 - New: With our limited-time-only Year in Review report you’ll be able to see how your site performed in 2022 and how to improve in 2023.
 This report will be automatically available from January 1 to January 14, 2023, inside the Reports section of MonsterInsights.
 - Enhancement: We optimized our media addon events.